Abaloparatide: Preclinical studies

-Abaloropatide was invented at Ipsen.
+Abaloparatide was invented at Ipsen.
 It was known as BIM-44058 during pre-clinical studies and as BA058 while under clinical development.
 The anabolic effects of abaloparatide on bone were demonstrated in two preclinical studies conducted in ovariectomized rats.
 Both studies showed increased cortical and trabecular bone volume and density, and trabecular microarchitecture improvement in vertebral and nonvertebral bones after short-term and long-term daily subcutaneous injection of abaloparatide compared to controls.
 Recent studies indicated a dose-dependent increased in bone mass and strength in long-term abalorapatide treatment.

 Clinical Trials

 Phase II trials were initiated in 2008.
 A 24-week randomized trial was conducted in postmenopausal women with osteoporosis (n=222) assessing bone mass density (BMD) changes as the primary endpoint.
 Significant BMD increase at doses of 40 and 80 mcg were found in the lumbar spine, femur and hips of abaloparatide-treated participants compared to placebo.
 Additionally, abaloparatide showed superior anabolic effects on the hips compared to teriparatide.

-In the phase III (2011-2014) Abaloparatide Comparator Trial in Vertebral Endpoints (ACTIVE) trial, an 18-months randomized, multicenter, double-blinded, placebo-controlled study evaluated the long-term efficacy of abaloparatide compared to placebo and teriparatide in 2,463 postmenopausal women (± 69 years old).
+In the phase III (2011-2014) Abaloparatide Comparator Trial in Vertebral Endpoints (ACTIVE) trial, an 18-months randomized, multicenter, double-blinded, placebo-controlled study evaluated the long-term efficacy of abaloparatide compared to placebo and teriparatide in 2,463 postmenopausal women (mean age 69 years).
 Women who received daily injections of abaloparatide experienced substantial reduction in the incidence of fractures compared to placebo.
 Additionally, greater BMD increase at 6, 12 and 18 months in spinal, hips and femoral bones was observed in abaloparatide compared to placebo and teriparatide-treated subjects.

 Participants who completed 18 months of abaloparatide or placebo in the ACTIVE study were invited to participate in an extended open-labeled study - ACTIVExtend study (2012-2016).
 Subjects (n=1139) received additional 2 years of 70 mg of alendronate, Vitamin D (400 to 800 IU), and calcium (500–1000 mg) supplementation daily.
 Combined abaloparatide and alendronate therapy reduced significantly the incidence of vertebral and nonvertebral fractures.

-A clinical trial assessing the effectiveness of abaloparatide in altering spinal bone mineral density (BMD) in male subjects is expected to start in the first quarter of 2018.
-If successful, Radius Health aims to submit a sNDA to expand the use of abaloparatide-SC to treat men with osteoporosis.

 In addition to the injectable form of abaloparatide, a transdermal patch is also in development.